garrettmorse/BHH2020/README.md

 # Additional Suffering

 ## Setup
-If you wish to suffer, then you need Expo, Node.js, npm, etc. Clone this bad boi and rip npm ci and expo start.
+If you want to check out the app, then you need Expo, Node.js, npm, etc. Clone this bad boi and rip npm ci and expo start.

-## Required Suffering
+## Notable Features

 - Emergency contact
   - clinician